-- Any subject has the right to discontinue study drug at any time. - Any subject who has objective evidence based on IRC review of definitive CLL progression will discontinue study drug. - Any subject unable to tolerate a second rechallenge with protocol-described, dose-modified idelalisib at Dose Level -1 (see Section 5.2) should discontinue study drug. - Any subject who becomes pregnant or begins breastfeeding should discontinue study drug. - Any subject who becomes significantly noncompliant with study drug administration, study procedures, or study requirements should discontinue study drug. - Any subject for whom the blind is intentionally broken by the subject or the study site should discontinue study drug. - The investigator, in consultation with the Gilead Sciences medical monitor, may discontinue study drug, if, it is not in the subject's best interest to continue. - If allowed by local regulations, Gilead Sciences may transition subjects from study drug to commercial drug supply when idelalisib becomes commercially available in the country where the subject is living.
+- Any subject has the right to discontinue study drug at any time. - Any subject who has objective evidence based on IRC review of definitive CLL progression will discontinue study drug. - Any subject unable to tolerate a second rechallenge with protocol-described, dose-modified idelalisib at Dose Level -1 (see Section 5.2) should discontinue study drug. - Any subject who becomes pregnant or begins breastfeeding should discontinue study drug. - Any subject who becomes significantly noncompliant with study drug administration, study procedures, or study requirements should discontinue study drug. - Any subject for whom the blind is intentionally broken by the subject or the study site should discontinue study drug (only applicable to the blinded portion of the study). - The investigator, in consultation with the Gilead Sciences medical monitor, may discontinue study drug, if, it is not in the subject's best interest to continue. - If allowed by local regulations, Gilead Sciences may transition subjects from study drug to commercial drug supply when idelalisib becomes commercially available in the country where the subject is living.